 The aim of this Letter is to provide new and sensitive tests of these theoretical predictions in soft ferromagnets.
-This is possible since in our Barkhausen experiment we detected a high number of avalanches, getting a robust statistics.
+This is possible because we detected in our Barkhausen experiment a high number of avalanches, obtaining a robust statistics.
 Diverse magnetic samples have been explored, corresponding to the two universality classes (LR and SR), with and without EC effects.
-We focus our attention on the avalanche shape at fixed size, and observables linked to the joint distribution of sizes and durations.
+We focus our attention on the avalanche shape at fixed size and observables linked to the joint distribution of sizes and durations.
+The SR and LR samples with no ECs fit extremely well with the theoretical predictions.
+In particular, the SR samples for the first time provide a significant test of the theory beyond mean field.
+The effect of eddy currents on the scaling properties is also investigated.